 Mandate from Policy B2.0:

-- Work with the Honor’s program to revise Policy D1 to clearly outline curricular processes with regards to the Honor’s program.
+- ICC Charge 2 – Work with the Honor’s program to revise policy D1 to clearly outline curricular processes with regard to the Honors Program.

-- Work with Faculty Affairs to revise policy on discontinuance of academic programs (E20.0).
+- ICC Charge 3 – Work with Faculty Affairs to revise policy on discontinuance of academic programs (E20.0)

-- Monitor and report to AS on the implementation of the Institute Writing Policy.
+- Monitor and report to AS the implementation and assessment of the Institute Writing Policy.

 - Serve as the faculty liaison with the University Writing Program and other writing-related initiatives, making recommendations when appropriate.

 - Draft a third section of D01.5 University Writing Policy addressing graduate writing, after completing an investigation of the current state of writing in graduate programs, which includes a working subgroup comprised of at-large key RIT stakeholders (e.g., Wallace Center delegate, Writing Commons Coordinator, Graduate Education delegate, etc.) and an investigation into graduate student experience.
 This policy should i) provide a clear directive as to how graduate programs participate in graduate writing support and improvement; ii) modify such policy such that full buy-in from graduate programs is accomplished, based on discussions from IWC1.

 - Add graduate writing to IWC’s oversight and evaluate formulation or modification of associated policy across domestic and overseas campuses.
 Bring to Senate any necessary amendment to Policy B02.0 for Senate discussion and vote.

 - Provide estimates as to the cost of supporting graduate student writing based on findings from IWC1.